domesticatedviking/TextyMcSpeechy/tts_dojo/TTS_dojo_guide.md

 These scripts are working, but this project is still a work in progress.
 Quite a few configuration settings are currently hardcoded in the scripts in `DOJOCONTENTS/scripts`, and there is minimal error handling implemented at this point, so if any step fails there may be unpredictable results.
 I will be chipping away at these issues over the next few weeks.

+UPDATE MAY 17 2024:  I have finished writing and am currently testing a dataset verification script which is able to identify and fix issues related to file format and sampling rate.
+This script is capable of automatically configuring the sampling rate in piper's preprocessing script, as well as setting an appropriate value for `max-workers` (see closed issue #2).
+It should be available in the next few days.

 ## Notes before we begin
 1. Piper must be installed before you can use the dojo.